redcode/Z80/README.md

 **Description**
 CPU registers and internal bits.
 **Details**
 It contains the values of the registers, as well as the interruption flip-flops, variables related to interruptions and other necessary flags.
-This is what a debugger should use as its data source.
+This is what a debugger should use as data source.

 ```C
 Z16Bit xy;